NietoDeveloper/Clothing-Store-Docker/README.md

 # E-commerce Clothing Store
 ## Project description

-DazzleD is a distributed fashion e-commerce system that specializes in dropping limited edition clothing.
-There will be a lot of traffic when the limited edition items are released, so a distributed system is used to divide the workload and make the system highly scalable.
-The project is inspired by websites such as yeezysupply.com and supreme.com

 ## How to run the system
 ### Local set up
 1. Open three terminals (minimum) and navigate to the project folder in each one.